Vivian-Ijeoma/HR-Dashboard-MySQL-PowerBI/README.md

 ### Limitations
 - Negative Age Values: Records with negative age values (967 records) were excluded during data processing.
 Only ages 18 years and older were considered in the analysis.
 - Future Termination Dates: Termination dates that were set in the future (1599 records) were excluded from the analysis.
 Only termination dates on or before the current date were included.

+### Recommendations
+Monitor and Update Insights Regularly: Given the dynamic nature of workforce data, it’s important to continuously update the dashboard and analysis.
+This will ensure that HR decisions are based on the most up-to-date trends and patterns, helping the company remain proactive in managing its workforce.